designedmind/2017/introduction.md

 purely in terms of function and behaviour.
 To do so requires looking at Dennett's multiple drafts model in a new way.

-Rather than taking it as a "deconstruction" of the Cartesian theatre -- an argument to the effect that, since there is no place in the brain where it all "comes together", there is no coming together of any kind -- I shall argue that we should see the multiple drafts model as a "reconstruction" of a (virtual) Cartesian theatre, a sketch of how a _functional_ coming together might be implemented.
+Rather than taking it as a _deconstruction_ of the Cartesian theatre -- an argument to the effect that, since there is no place in the brain where "it all comes together", there is no coming together of any kind -- I think we should instead see the multiple drafts model as a (virtual) _reconstruction_ of the Cartesian theatre, a sketch of how a _functional_ coming together might be implemented with pure mechanism.
 This seems to hold the best prospects for reconciling the scientific image of mind as mechanism with the "manifest" image of ourselves as conscious agents with rich phenomenal lives.

 This move remains blocked to Dennett as long as he resists the idea that any aspect of perception can resemble an inner presentation.
 On this